Diabetic Wound Treatment

 - Sensations such as burning, tingling, or “pins and needles” can be signs of a problem.
 Also check for areas that may be numb.

 - Hot spots are caused by friction or pressure.
 Look for hot spots in areas that get a lot of rubbing.
 Hot spots can turn into blisters, calluses, or sores.

 - Cracks and sores are caused by dry or irritated skin.
 They are a sign that the skin is breaking down, which can lead to infection.

 - Toenail problems to watch for include nails growing into the skin (ingrown toenail) and causing redness or pain.
 Thick, yellow, or discolored nails can signal a fungal infection.

 - Drainage and odor can develop from untreated sores and ulcers.
 Call your doctor right away if you notice white or yellow drainage, bleeding, or unpleasant odor.

-The Doctor’s at Thomas Podiatry are experienced in treating a wide range of diabetic complications and aims to promote healthy feet through comprehensive patient understanding.
+The doctors at Thomas Podiatry & Associates are experienced in treating a wide range of diabetic complications and aim to promote healthy feet through comprehensive patient understanding.

 To learn more about diabetic wound treatment and other podiatric services in Crisfield, MD, please contact us at Thomas Podiatry & Associates at 410-749-0121410-749-0121today to schedule an appointment.
 You can also visit our office at the TidalHealth McCready Outpatient Center along Hall Highway beside the Alice B. Tawes Nursing & Rehabilitation Center.
 Talk to our team today and we will gladly help you!